abhogal-lab/WillisWorks/README.md

 ## General behavior
 Run advances the selected trajectory; Reset returns it to the start; Off removes its modifiers.
 The progress slider allows manual inspection.
 Timeline metrics are stored as the trajectory advances.
-Dynamics remains user selected and is no longer forced to follow the active simulation.
+Dynamics normally remains user selected; choosing Blood pressure & autoregulation opens the Autoregulation curve once as the most relevant starting view but does not lock the user to it.

 ## Suzuki progression
 ![Figure 6.
 Normalized Suzuki anchor functions.
 Continuous trajectories interpolate between these grade anchors.](img/figure6_low.gif)